junjypark/junjypark.github.io/_pages/openpositions.md

 nav: true
 ---

-**Postdoc**

-I have one postdoctoral position available for developing statistical methods in neuroimaging or genetics/genomics.
-It is usually supported by the University of Toronto [link1](https://www.sgs.utoronto.ca/awards/arts-science-postdoctoral-fellowship-program/), [link2](https://www.sgs.utoronto.ca/awards/provosts-postdoctoral-fellowship-program/), [link3](https://datasciences.utoronto.ca/data-sciences-institute-postdoctoral-fellowships/)), CANSSI Ontario ([link1](https://canssiontario.utoronto.ca/canssi-ontario-postdoctoral-fellowship-in-theoretical-statistics/), [link2](https://canssiontario.utoronto.ca/ontario-genomics-canssi-ontario-pdf/)), or Banting ([link](https://banting.fellowships-bourses.gc.ca/en/home-accueil.html)), where candidates must apply directly for the support.

-Interested candidates are encouraged to contact me with project availabilities.
-Please attach your CV.
-A PhD degree in Statistics/Biostatistics/Quantitative Psychology/Computational Neuroscience is an ideal background, but I'm open to other qualifications.

-​**PhD student**
+**Joining the group as a postdoc**

+I currently do not have open positions, but it changes on a rotating basis.
+If you are interested, please send me your CV and names of 3 references.

+​**Joining the group as a PhD student**

 I have up to two Statistics PhD openings in the 2023-2024 admission cycle, where both domestic and international applicants are eligible.
-A master's degree is not a requirement for the Ph.D program, and all admitted students are financially fully supported during the program.
-Applicants must apply directly to the [graduate program](https://www.statistics.utoronto.ca/graduate/how-to-apply) by November and indicate me as a preferred supervisor.
-Prospective students interested in working with me are welcome to contact me with research interests.
-Please attach your CV and academic records (i.e. unofficial transcripts).
+Prospective students must apply directly to the graduate program by November and indicate me as a preferred supervisor.
+If you are interested in working with me, please attach (i) your CV, (ii) academic records (i.e. unofficial transcripts), and (iii) a brief statement describing your research interest.

 *What I look for*